-He was born July 23, 1931, and grew up in DuBois and graduated from DuBois High School.
+Born July 23, 1931.
+He grew up in DuBois, Pennsylvania and graduated from the DuBois Area High School.

 He loved DuBois and was honored to serve the community in several roles over the years.
 He served as the midget football commissioner for two years and established the Cereal Bowl.
 He was Mayor from 1976 through 1980, County Commissioner from 1980 through 1983, and District Magistrate from 1992 through 1994.
 During his time as Mayor he secured federal funding and land for the First and Fifth Ward Fire Houses.
 He built the Sandy Lick flood control project, the Beaver Drive Industrial Park and Walkway.
 He was instrumental in the establishment of St. Michael’s Terrace and the DuBois Public Library building construction.
 Perhaps most notably he used his political connections in Washington, D.C. to secure a $500,000 grant for the building of the YMCA.